Analyzing biosignals using the R freeware (open source) tool

 \section{What is R?}

 R is an interpreted functional programming language for statistical computing and data visualization created by Ross Ihaka and Robert Gentleman (University of Auckland, New Zealand).
 R is part of the GNU project and since 1997 it is developed by the \emph{R Development Core Team}.
 The version R 1.0.0 was released on 29 February 2000.
 The official project website is \url{www.r-project.org} where one can naturally download the software (binaries, or source code) and manuals \citep{Venables2009}.
 R is an implementation of the S language developed at the AT\&T Bell Laboratories around 1975 (by Rick Becker, John Chambers and Allan Wilks), and is influenced by the \textsc{Lisp} dialect \textsc{Scheme} created at the MIT AI Lab, also around 1975 (by Guy L Steele and Gerald Jay Sussman).
 A large part of the software is written in the R language itself, but core functions are written in C and \textsc{Fortran}.
 As an interpreted language R may be slower than say pure C-programs.
 Klemens, who advocates C as general scientific programming tool, gives an example with running the Fisher test 5 million times: the speed relation came out as about 1:30 in favour of C \citep{Klemens2009}.
 Thus in speed-critical cases, such as where we have large simulation samples, it may be necessary to revert to compiled C programs.
 However, in many other cases the versatility of R will outweigh the possible gains from optimizations for speed.
-The R tool is continually extended by packages contributed by an active community; there are presently more than 2000 packages available, see \url{http://cran.r-project.org/web/packages/}.
+The R tool is continually extended by packages contributed by an active community; there are presently (2014, July) about 5700 packages available, see \url{http://cran.r-project.org/web/packages/}.

 Downloading and installing the R software on your computer should require nothing more than basic computer skills.
 A useful companion is the R scripting tool \textsc{NppToR} (\url{http://sourceforge.net/projects/npptor/}) which is an adds-on to the editing tool \textsc{Notepad++} which can be downloaded from \url{http://notepad-plus.sourceforge.net/uk/site.htm}.
+Popular graphical editors for R are, among others, \textsc{Tinn-R} and \textsc{RStudio} available from \url{http://nbcgib.uesc.br/lec/software/editores/tinn-r/en} and \url{http://www.rstudio.com}.

 Since documentation about R is easily found on the web we will move on to describe what we can do with the software.